jslovers/Welcome-to-JSLovers/README.md

 # JSLovers
 JSLovers is the one of the oldest Javascript Community by the developers and for the developers.
 It is started from Delhi/NCR and now in Bangalore, Mumbai, Pune , Delhi/NCR and Pune.
 It is community dedicated to learn from each other , from tech advocates by doing meetups and code-labs.
 JSLovers is non-profit community.

-## Contact Details:
+## Announcements
-- Website: JSLovers.com
+We are looking for organizers in Mumbai , Pune , and Jaipur

-- Meetups
+## Meetups
 - Bangalore
 - Delhi
 - Pune
 - Mumbai
 - Jaipur

+## Contact Details:
+- Website: JSLovers.com
+- Meetups
 - Email : hello@jslovers.com
+- Instagram
+- Facebook
+- Telegram
+- Twitter

 ## Organizers
 - Neha sharma